Yolto7/prueba-culqi/README.md

 ## Prerequisites

-Remember to previously have installed nodejs, serverless, postgresql, pgAdmin and redis.
+- step 1: Remember to previously have installed nodejs, serverless, postgresql, pgAdmin and redis.
+- step 2: Remember to run the sql script inside the database folder, so that it creates the database and its corresponding table.

 - [`serverless-framework`](https://github.com/serverless/serverless)
 - [`pgAdmin`](https://www.pgadmin.org/)